Utah vs. Stanford NCAA Football Odds, Plays and Insights | November 5, 2021

 - Against the spread, Utah is 3-4-0 this season.

-- The Utes have been favored by 7.5 points or more two times this season and have not covered the spread in any of them.
+- The Utes have been favored by 9 points or more one time this season and have not covered the spread in any of them.

-- Utah's games this year have hit the over on five of seven set point totals (71.4%).
+- Utah's games this year have eclipsed the over/under in 71.4% of its opportunities (five times in seven games with a set point total).

-- When Utah records more than 27.0 points, it is 3-2 against the spread and 4-2 overall.
+- Utah is 3-2 against the spread and 4-2 overall this season when the team scores more than 27.0 points.

-- Utah is 3-1 against the spread and 4-1 overall when the team piles up more than 401.6 yards.
+- Utah is 3-1 against the spread and 4-1 overall when the team picks up more than 401.6 yards.

-- This year, the Utes have turned the ball over 10 times, five more than the Cardinal's takeaways (5).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.